 At each level of the multigrid hierarchy, the operator $\mathbf{A}_{h,p}$ is needed to apply smoothing or compute the residual.
 The operators at the coarser levels can be obtained by rediscretizing the bilinear form in \eqref{weak} with low-order basis functions.
 Alternatively, a Galerkin projection can be adopted: -.6cm

-For both approaches, the condition number of the coarse grid operator for Poisson's equation on the quarter annulus (Benchmark $1$) is presented in Table \ref{tab:1} for different values of $h$ and $p$.
-The condition number when using the Galerkin projection is significantly higher compared to the condition number of the rediscretized operator.
-Results for the other benchmarks (not shown) indicate the same behaviour.
-Therefore, the coarse grid operators in this paper are obtained by using the rediscretization approach.
+However, since the condition number when using the Galerkin projection is significantly higher compared to the condition number of the rediscretized operator, the coarse grid operators in this paper are obtained by using the rediscretization approach.